Ryan-Martin22/Quizee-Rascal/README.md

 ## Overview

 Quizee Rascal is an online interactive quiz game.
-The quiz is based on general knowledge with question from categories such as mocies,music,food,geography and pop culture.
+The quiz is based on general knowledge with question from categories such as movies,music,food,geography and pop culture.
 Quiz questions vary in difficulty so it is suitable for ages.
 The quiz is targeted towards anyone looking for a simple quiz consisting of fun and entertaining questions.

 # Features